recommenders-team/recommenders/SETUP.md

 7. Next, click on the box that contains the text `Drop library egg here to upload` and use the file selector to choose the `Recommenders.egg` file you just created, and select `Open`.
 8. Click on the `Create library`.
 This will upload the egg and make it available in your workspace.
 9. Finally, in the next menu, attach the library to your cluster.

+In addition to the repo, you must install the following package as a library from PyPI:

+* `tqdm==4.31.1`

+You can follow instructions [here](https://docs.azuredatabricks.net/user-guide/libraries.html#install-a-library-on-a-cluster) for details on how to install packages from PyPI.

 </details>